 Malta is not on a full lockdown, but of course, many measurements have been put in place.
 This has included restrictions on businesses with restaurants and shops not being open as normal.
 In addition, there are regulations prohibiting gatherings of more than three.
 So while you are still allowed to walk outside**, it is recommended to stay at home to stay safe.

 Everyone should be social distancing, meaning to stay home unless it is absolutely necessary to go out (walking your dog, shopping groceries etc).
 It might get a bit boring to stay at home all day, but luckily there are many things you can do to keep days and weekends fun while at home.

-Without further ado, you can find seven (+1 bonus) things to do while social distancing in Malta.
+Without further ado, you can find seven (+1 bonus) things to do in Malta while social distancing.
 Even though the list is written with Malta in mind, the tips can apply to any country and situation.

 7 Things to do While Social Distancing in Malta